Measurement: A Case for Change

 - a language to discuss the un-discussable

-We believe that in measuring behaviors, it's not enough to simply provide a measure of the current state; such measurement must also provide guidance as to cause and what must be done to make progress.
+We believe that in measuring behaviours, it's not enough to simply provide a measure of the current state; such measurement must also provide guidance as to cause and what must be done to make progress.
 Measuring the current state without any inherent prescription is no more than going to the doctor and being told you have a temperature.
 In such a situation you would want to know what caused it and what to do about it.

 To achieve this, considerable research is required.
 Our commitment to this is absolute.
 Robert A. Cooke, Ph.D. has participated in and supervised numerous academic research projects validating the reliability of Human Synergistics International’s assessments.
 With more than 500 universities and teaching institutions using our materials, we know they work.